 - Reciprocating libraries, no charge

-- Out-of-state libraries, first 10 pages are free; $.50 per page thereafter
+- Non-reciprocating libraries, first 5 pages are free; $.50 per page thereafter

 We will refuse requests for photocopies that the library considers to be in violation of copyright law.
 A copy of the copyright notice from photocopied material will display the following warning with every photocopy provided: "Notice: This material may be protected by copyright law (Title 17 U.S. Code)."

 The requesting library is responsible for the loss of or damage to any material loaned by the Maryland State Law Library.
 Replacement costs are the responsibility of the requesting library.